 In 11th-century Lowland Scotland, some territorial names were being introduced as surnames.
-In an example close to our hearts, a man could be called Cadzow simply because he lived on the Barony of Cadzow lands, near modern-day Hamilton.
+For example, a man could be named Cadzow simply because he lived on the Barony of Cadzow lands, near modern-day Hamilton.

 Then came centuries of surname proliferation as men became known by:

 - their trades (Tailor, Porter),